 In addition to Overstock.com's material overstatements of reported EBITDA from accounting errors, the company's financial reporting is further distorted by reporting a non-compliant EBITDA in violation of SEC Regulation G. Therefore, Overstock.com's restated EBITDA remains misstated, even after corrections for accounting errors.

 As I detailed in my last blog post, Overstock.com improperly reconciles its non-compliant reported EBITDA to operating income or loss, rather than net income or loss (the most directly comparable GAAP measure required by Regulation G) and also improperly eliminates stock-based compensation costs from its reported EBITDA.
-Computations of Overstock.com's correct restated EBITDA in compliance with Regulation G are provided below:
+Computations of Overstock.com's correct restated EBITDA in compliance with Regulation G are provided below (Click on the image to enlarge it):

 In both Q1 and Q2 2008, Overstock.com’s non-compliant reported EBITDA, adjusting for both accounting errors and non-compliance with SEC Regulation G, was overstated by 154.4% and 219.7%, respectively.
 In addition, in Q2 2008, Overstock.com’s non-compliant reported EBITDA of positive $1.117 million flips to a negative EBITDA of $1.330 million, if EBITDA is reported in compliance with SEC Regulation G.